Azure-Samples/azure-search-openai-demo/docs/appservice.md

 ![Screenshot of successful deployment logs from Azure App Service](images/screenshot_appservice_deployment_log.png)

 Now scroll back up to find the timestamp with the label "Running oryx build".
 [Oryx](https://github.com/microsoft/Oryx) is the open source tool that builds apps for App Service, Functions, and other platforms, across all the supported MS languages.
-Click the _Show logs_ link next to that labels.
+Click the _Show logs_ link next to that label.
 That will pop open detailed logs at the bottom.
 Scroll down.

 <details>
 <summary>Expand to see the logs for a successful Oryx build for the application.</summary>